jeffpalm/the-hub/README.md

          2. Ensure contracts are completed correctly
       4. Sales Support:
          1. Fill vehicle with gas
-         2. Deliver vehicle to detail
+         2. Deliver vehicle to detail0.
-         3. Communicate with EG when vehicle is ready
+         3. Communicate with Sales Rep when vehicle is ready
    2. Guest does not agree:
-      1. EG:
+      1. Sales Rep:
          1. Communicate and collaborate with Finance Manager
       2. Finance Manager:
          1. Rehash and restructure deal to earn guest's business and maximize profitability
-         2. Communicate with EG when deal is structured and ready
+         2. Communicate with Sales Rep when deal is structured and ready
       3. Repeat until guest's needs are met.

 ### The Problems

-At a small volume (~15-20 EGs and ~3-4 finance managers) the above process can be fulfilled manually with minimal negative impact to guest experience.
-However, as you scale and 60-70 EGs are each balancing multiple guests at a time and 8-10 Finance Managers are each handling multiple deals at a time, the guest experience degrades without a system to support:
+At a small volume (~15-20 Sales Reps and ~3-4 finance managers) the above process can be fulfilled manually with minimal nSales Repative impact to guest experience.
+However, as you scale and 60-70 Sales Reps are each balancing multiple guests at a time and 8-10 Finance Managers are each handling multiple deals at a time, the guest experience dSales Reprades without a system to support:

-- How does an EG get matched up with an available finance manager when every finance manager is currently working on deals?
+- How does a Sales Rep get matched up with an available finance manager when every finance manager is currently working on deals?
 - How do you ensure you prioritize guests who are in the building?
 - What if the finance manager who worked a deal is off?
   - How does another finance manager get caught up to speed on the deal?
-- How does an EG accurately communicate ETA to a guest?
+- How does a Sales Rep accurately communicate ETA to a guest?
-- How does an EG know when their guest's purchase agreement is prepared?
+- How does a Sales Rep know when their guest's purchase agreement is prepared?
-- How does Sales Support know a vehicle is sold and needs to begin make ready process?
+- How does Sales Support know a vehicle is sold and needs to bSales Repin make ready process?
 - How does the Doc Specialist team keep track of deals they need to print?
 - How does leadership track each individual finance manager's total volume when there is no single system to track?

 ### The Solution

-The Hub creates one place to submit, track, and analyze metrics for these internal processes.
+The Hub creates one place to submit, track, and analyze metrics for these internal processes and tasks.

 ## Features

 ### MVP

-- EGs can create new finance app in The Hub and enters details of guest needs and expectations and whether guest is in the showroom or not.
+- Sales Reps can...
+  - Create a new guest ticket
+  - Edit existing ticket
+  - Attached relevant files to guest ticket
-- File upload to form
+  - Post messages to ticket
+  - Be notified via SMS when ticket is updated
-- The app is assigned to an available Finance Manager via round-robin
+- Ticket is assigned to **available** managers via **load-balancing round-robin**
-- Finance Manager can toggle availability on and off.
+- Managers can...
+  - View all tickets
+  - Change ticket status
+  - Post messages to ticket for Sales Rep
-- Finance Manager able to record internal notes only visible to other Finance Managers
+  - Post messages to ticket for other Managers
-- Finance Manager and EGs can send messages
-- Entire history of all changes to a deal recorded in an audit.
-- Deal status changes trigger email notification to correct party.
-- When deal status is marked sold, EG can schedule delivery which will:
-  - Add vehicle details to Sales Support's make-ready queue
-  - Add deal to Doc Specialist's print queue
-- Multiple "Queue Views" to be displayed on TVs in the office for at a glance status of all current deals
-- Detailed performance metrics for the entire sales team.
-- Admin users for EG, Finance, Doc Spec, and Sales Support can configure statuses and triggers.
-- Tablet optimized views for retina iPad
+  - Be alerted when a new ticket is assigned to them
+- Admins can...
-- Collapsible main navigation menu
+  -

 ### Stretch Goals

-- Load balancing round-robin distribution with configurable preferences
 - Smart ETA for each deal based on current system load
-- Azure Active Directory integration
+- Azure Active Directory intSales Repration
 - SMS and push notifications
 - Finance Manager scheduled availability
 - Link with Inventory System
 - Link with CRM/DMS
-- Sales reps can schedule SMS and push notifications
+- Sales reps ca Schedule SMS and push notifications
 - Create schedule for user-groups

 ## Views